 Return Receipts panel

 - Use my global return receipt preferences for this account: A return receipt adds a request with your message to notify you when the recipient has opened the message.
-Your global return receipt settings can be viewed in the Advanced PreferencesOptions window by clicking .
+Your global return receipt settings can be viewed in the Advanced tab in the PreferencesOptions window by clicking .
 If you'd like to use different settings for this account, select Customize return receipts for this account.
 Settings available here are the same as global preferences, but they will only apply to the current account.
-For information, see Advanced panel - System, network, updates, and other advanced settings in Thunderbird
+For information, see Advanced panel - System, network, updates, and other advanced settings in Thunderbird.

 When you digitally sign a message, you embed information in the message that validates your identity.
 This is accomplished by using a digital certificate to sign your messages.
 For more information, see Digitally Signing and Encrypting Messages.

 - Digitally sign messages (by default): Enable this setting to make Thunderbird automatically sign your messages using the certificate selected above.
 If this setting is not enabled, you can sign a message in the composition window by going to the menu and selecting .

-When you encrypt a message, it appears to be "scrambled" and can only by read by a person who has the key to decrypting the message.
+When you encrypt a message, it appears to be "scrambled" and can only by read by a person who has the key to decrypt the message.
 This is also accomplished by using a digital certificate.
 For more information, see Digitally Signing and Encrypting Messages.

 Default encryption setting when sending messages:

 - Never (do not use encryption): Set this preference to only encrypt messages that you choose when composing the message.
 You can encrypt a message in the composition window by going to the menu and selecting .

-- Required (can't send messages unless all recipients have certificates): Set this preference if you want all messages being sent to be encrypted.
+- Required (can't send message unless all recipients have certificates): Set this preference if you want all messages being sent to be encrypted.